ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 And yet, the R community seems to prefer GPL as one of its favored licenses.
 If this is due to the community being especially principled about free software, I absolutely respect that.
 If, on the other hand, this propagation of GPL to so many libraries is simply due to folks being unaware of the implications, perhaps it's time for a reckoning around this topic.

 Regardless of the motivations for using GPL for so many libraries, the R community definitely has a potential looming disaster around the GPL linking issue.
 Spend a few minutes clicking around R's CRAN package repository and see just how many non-GPL packages are importing GPL'ed packages.
 Just looking at packages which import readr, a random sampling showed almost half of them were distributed with licenses other than GPL.
-If a court ever were to rule that merely importing a GPL'ed libary makes code GPL-exposed, there's going to be an awful lot of scrambling that would need to happen.
+If a court ever were to rule that merely importing a GPL'ed library makes code GPL-exposed, there's going to be an awful lot of scrambling that would need to happen.

 As it turns out, I don't need to merely wonder about the community's intentions.
 The R Consortium [conducted a survey](https://www.r-consortium.org/blog/2018/04/12/package-licensing-would-the-r-community-like-some-help-feedback-from-the-trenches) last year on this topic.
 Here's some of what they found:
 * 60% of respondents want other software developers to be able to use their package(s) without imposing license requirements on the software that uses their package (via API), with only 15% disagreeing.